lski/Lski.Toolbox/Readme.md

 ### Roadmap

 To ensure this project will work in an ASP.Net Core environment whilst trying to maintain the current API.

+## Update 4 to 5

+- Encryption functions have been extracted to [Lski.Encryption](https://github.com/lski/Lski.Encryption), although not like for like as a couple of less secure items have been removed, the main functionality is there.